-$$\frac{\mathrm{d}c_p}{\mathrm{d}t} = P(NPP, t) - C_p \cdot k \cdot Q{10}(TSL) \cdot RPE{ratio},\tag{1}$$ where P(NPP, t) is the time-dependent input C flux, which we assume to be proportional to NPP on annual scales in every soil layer.
-The initial carbon flux into the soil pool is inferred from the initial steady state, which satisfies the condition that soil C loss and input are in equilibrium during the first five years (2015-2019).
-This initial equilibrium assumption ignores decomposition occurring in the active layer in the current climate and aims to remove the effects of decomposition that would also occur under a constant climate for predicting the response of soil carbon loss to future soil warming (Koven et al., 2015). k is the decay constant at the reference temperature (5 °C) which equals the inverse of the turnover time. $Q{10}(TSL)$ is a function of soil temperature that controls the decomposition rates, and which assumes a 2.5-fold increase in respiration rate for each 10 °C increase in soil temperature.
+$$\frac{\mathrm{d}c_p}{\mathrm{d}t} = P(NPP, t) - C_p \cdot k \cdot Q{10}(TSL) \cdot RPE{ratio}, \tag{1}$$ where P(NPP, t) is the time-dependent input C flux, which we assume to be proportional to NPP on annual scales in every soil layer.
+The initial carbon flux into the soil pool is inferred from the initial steady state, which satisfies the condition that soil C loss and input are in equilibrium during 2015-2019. k is the decay constant at the reference temperature (5 °C) which equals the inverse of the turnover time. $Q{10}(TSL)$ is a function of soil temperature that controls the decomposition rates, and which assumes a 2.5-fold increase in respiration rate for each 10 °C increase in soil temperature.
 Given the strong nonlinear relationship between decomposition rate and soil temperature, PInc-PanTher calculates decomposition rate is based on the temperature of each month and then averaged over the course of a year rather than using the annual mean temperature directly for the calculation.
-The parameters of PInc-PanTher model are derived from laboratory incubation syntheses and literature reviews.
-For a more detailed description, please refer to Koven et al. (2015).
 The RPE ratio reflects the effect of plant roots on soil respiration rate and is calculated as: